Visual Resume vs Plain Text resume: Which is better for you? [Complete Guide]

 For the roles like Media,creative and arts visual resume will be better and for other roles normal text resume is better.
 Both have pros and cons.

 Are you still confused about which resume will be the best choice for you?
 Don’t worry, as it’s common among candidates; we have got this covered for you.
-Writrox, the leading company for resume and CV writing services, has resume writing professionals of various domains having more than seven years of experience.
+Writrox, the leading company for CV and Resume writing services, has resume writing professionals of various domains having more than seven years of experience.